mrshll1001/ocds-sample-frameworks-data/README.md

   ]
 }
 ```
-The `contracts` array is then added to with the details of the contract, including the supplier and buyer information:
+An item is added to the contracts array with the details of the call-off, including the supplier and buyer information:
 > **Contracts Block**
-> The release for the direct call-off has the following information in the cotnracts block.
+> The release for the direct call-off has the following information in the contracts block.
+This framework only has a single buyer, so the `buyer` information does not need to be provided under `contracts/buyer`.
+Here, the Contracts Suppliers extension provides the `contracts/suppliers` array.
 ```json
 {
   "contracts": [